Geroyuni/Golem/readme.md

 # Golem
-Simple bot that provides support commands for the Parsec server.
+Bot that provides support commands and moderation for the Parsec server.

 ## Running your own instance
 ### Requirements